The Mosquito Coast (TV series): Release

 The series premiered on Apple TV+ with its first two episodes on April 30, 2021.
-The first season consisted of a total of seven episodes, releasing weekly until June 4, 2021.
+The first season consisted of a total of seven episodes, released weekly until June 4, 2021.
 On June 3, 2021, the series was renewed for a second season.

 Reception

-On review aggregator Rotten Tomatoes, The Mosquito Coast holds an approval rating of 63% based on 46 reviews, with an average rating of 6.36/10.
+On review aggregator Rotten Tomatoes, The Mosquito Coast holds an approval rating of 63% based on 45 reviews, with an average rating of 6.36/10.
 The website's critics consensus reads, "The Mosquito Coast has suspense to spare, but by burying the best parts of its source material in too many twists it fails to turn into a satisfying series."
-On Metacritic, which uses a weighted average, the series has a score of 55 out of 100 based on 22 reviews, indicating "mixed or average reviews".
+On Metacritic, which uses a weighted average, the series has a score of 55 out of 100 based on 23 reviews, indicating "mixed or average" reviews.

 Nick Allen of RogerEbert.com gave the series a negative review, writing that "the series is far less radical than it posits—especially with plotting that turns a blind eye to the family's inherent advantages—and the tone-deaf tourism of The Mosquito Coast makes for an adventure that's increasingly difficult to go along with."

 In a 2023 interview with Deadline Hollywood, the original novel's author Paul Theroux, hoping for a third season that would segue into the events of his novel, praised the series, stating that he was "fascinated" by what the filmmakers had made of his work: "I'm an exec[utive] producer so I was tuned into each episode, but I was still on the edge of my seat wondering what was going to happen.
 They've done such a great job writing and directing, and the acting is terrific."
 He also highlighted the beneficial expansion of his story by giving Allie Fox a "plausible backstory", and especially by fleshing out Margot Fox as a "complete" and "believable" character with "reason and accountability".